locize/blog/source/_posts/how-to-internationalize-react-i18next.md

 Therefore, without a multilingual website you might missing out on a large share of potential users.

 In the JavaScript ecosystem, there are a lot of internationalization frameworks.
 [Here](https://medium.com/@jamuhl/i18n-frameworks-the-unfair-showdown-8d436cd6f470) you can find some details about some JavaScript internationalization frameworks.
 In this article, we will be using the [i18next](https://www.i18next.com) framework to internationalize a [React.js](https://reactjs.org) app.
-This step-by-step guide is for you if you're looking for a way to create an internationalized Create React App (React JS).
+This step-by-step guide is for you if you're looking for a way to create an internationalized React.js app (with or without Create React App).

 ## TOC
   * [So first of all: "Why i18next?"](#why-i18next)